Want to know how to create an online course with WordPress? These 10 simple steps will show you how.

 However, around five years into the gig, I was quickly becoming burned out.
 I was working long hours, spending time away from my family at the office or traveling to scout new locations, and investing all of that time building someone else’s company.
 It’s not that I didn’t appreciate the experiences because they are the reason I learned the lessons necessary to be an entrepreneur today.

 I just knew that in this day and age with high-speed internet plastered over most of the earth and consumers accustomed to doing business online instead of a building, well…

 There had to be a better way to earn an income to support my family rather than trading hours of my time in an office for a paycheck.

 It was around this time of impending burnout that a friend suggested that I read The 4-Hour Work Week by Tim Ferriss.
 I’m not trying to be dramatic, but after two reads of the book it changed the way I not only thought about work and life but it also was proof that it was possible to create passive income streams which rewarded you for the work you put in up front…not getting paid an hour at a time or a fixed annual salary.

 Since I’d spent so much time learning the lessons within the industry I was working and they were all fresh in my mind, it didn’t take me long to come up with my first idea for a digital product which I could create and launch to generate passive income.

-So I began the process of learning how to create an online course.
+So I began the process of learning how to create an online course with WordPress.

 It took a lot of long nights of content creation after putting my kids to bed, often until 3:00AM, but when the course was finally finished and launched I discovered a lesson that led me down the path I’m on today as a co-founder of WP Courseware…